HORMONE THERAPY TREATMENT

 Hormone therapy may increase the risk of certain types of cancer and other conditions:

-RECOGNIZED AS A LEADER IN THE FIELD OF MINIMALLY INVASIVE GYNECOLOGY
+FELLOWSHIP TRAINED IN THE FIELD OF MINIMALLY INVASIVE GYNECOLOGY

 Shady Grove Gyn Care Minimally invasive surgery (MIS) encompasses several techniques that allow surgeons to operate through small incisions or natural orifices.
 MIS includes laparoscopy, mini-laparoscopy, hysteroscopy, robot-assisted surgery, single port surgery and natural orifice techniques.